firedrakeproject/firedrake/docs/source/interpolation.rst

    :lines: 72-73, 80

-By default the missing degrees of freedom (DoFs, the global basis function coefficients which could not be set) are zero:
+By default the missing degrees of freedom (DoFs, the global basis function coefficients which could not be set) are left unchanged:

 .. literalinclude:: ../../tests/regression/test_interpolation_manual.py
    :language: python3